 The alternative to Bulabog is to stay elsewhere on the island, of which a number of beaches are within easy walking distance.

 Boracay’s famous White Beach has hundreds of hotel options, for every kind of budget.
-We stayed at Diniwid Beach at the incredible Spider House (see my review here – however I believe it might have closed down).
+We stayed at Diniwid Beach at the incredible Spider House (see my review here – however I believe it has closed down now).